sranney/fish-market/README.md

 # fish-market

-React app for fish markets.
+React app for fish markets using Firebase for real time updates and authentication.

+Some CSS animations using react-addons-css-transition-group.